hb731212/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory content with hidden files in long format with user and group IDs displayed numerically"
+Create a directory named my_first_directory in the /tmp/ directory